 September 2019.
 California.

-Mobile Service is one of the unique services that Tesla provides to make car service quick and easy on the owner.
+Mobile Service is one of the unique benefits that Tesla provides to make car service easy on the owner.
 This week I experienced Tesla’s Mobile Service first hand.

-The door handle on the front passenger door of my Model 3 had begun staying in the open position several times a week.
+Back to my car: the door handle on the front passenger door of my Model 3 had begun staying in the open position several times a week.
 Model 3 door handles have a spring mechanism that smoothly draw the handle back into the door.
 In my case, sometimes instead of pulling back in flush with the door, the handle was staying in the open position.
-When that happened simply touching the handle was enough to activate the spring and pull the handle back in.
+When that happened touching the handle was enough to activate the spring and pull the handle back in.

 Mobile Service appointments can be set up at your home, work place, or other convenient locations.
 I asked to have the repair at my house and was given a 2-hour window when the technician would arrive and begin work.
 The technician called me 2 hours before the appointment, said he was ahead of schedule and asked if it was OK to start early.